nuxt/framework/docs/content/index.md

 Nuxt 3 has been re-architected with a smaller core and optimized for faster performance and better developer experience.

 #default
-  ::card
-  ---
+  ::card{icon=IconFeather}
+  #title
-  title: Lighter
+  Lighter
+  #description
-  description: Up to 75x smaller server deployments and smaller client bundle targeting modern browsers.
+  Up to 75x smaller server deployments and smaller client bundle targeting modern browsers.
-  icon: IconFeather
-  ---
   ::

-  ::card
-  ---
+  ::card{icon=IconRabbit}
+  #title
-  title: Faster
+  Faster
+  #description
-  description: 'Optimized cold start with dynamic server code-splitting, powered by nitro.'
+  Optimized cold start with dynamic server code-splitting, powered by nitro.
-  icon: IconRabbit
-  ---
   ::

-  ::card
-  ---
-  soon: true
+  ::card{icon=IconHybrid}
+  #title
-  title: Hybrid
+  Hybrid
+  #description
-  description: 'Incremental Static Generation and other advanced modes are now possible.'
+  Incremental Static Generation and other advanced modes are now possible.
-  icon: IconHybrid
-  ---
   ::

-  ::card
-  ---
+  ::card{icon=IconSuspense}
+  #title
-  title: Suspense
+  Suspense
+  #description
-  description: 'Fetch data in any component, before or after navigation.'
+  Fetch data in any component, before or after navigation.
-  icon: IconSuspense
-  ---
   ::

-  ::card
-  ---
+  ::card{icon=IconCAPI}
+  #title
-  title: Composition API
+  Composition API
+  #description
-  description: "Use the Composition API and Nuxt 3's composables for true code re-usability."
+  Use the Composition API and Nuxt 3's composables for true code re-usability.
-  icon: IconCAPI
-  ---
   ::

-  ::card
-  ---
+  ::card{icon=IconCLI}
+  #title
-  title: Nuxt CLI
+  Nuxt CLI
+  #description
-  description: 'A new zero-dependency experience for easy scaffolding and module integration.'
+  A new zero-dependency experience for easy scaffolding and module integration.
-  icon: IconCLI
-  ---
   ::

-  ::card
-  ---
-  soon: true
+  ::card{icon=IconDevtools}
+  #title
-  title: Nuxt DevTools
+  Nuxt DevTools
+  #description
-  description: 'Work faster with info and quick fixes right in the browser.'
+  Work faster with info and quick fixes right in the browser.
-  icon: IconDevtools
-  ---
   ::

-  ::card
-  ---
+  ::card{icon=IconKit}
+  #title
-  title: Nuxt Kit
+  Nuxt Kit
+  #description
-  description: 'Brand new module development with TypeScript and cross-version compatibility.'
+  Brand new module development with TypeScript and cross-version compatibility.
-  icon: IconKit
-  ---
   ::

-  ::card
-  ---
+  ::card{icon=IconWebpack}
+  #title
-  title: webpack 5
+  webpack 5
+  #description
-  description: 'Faster build time and smaller bundle size, with no configuration required.'
+  Faster build time and smaller bundle size, with no configuration required.
-  icon: IconWebpack
-  ---
   ::

-  ::card
-  ---
+  ::card{icon=IconVite}
+  #title
-  title: Vite
+  Vite
+  #description
-  description: 'Experience lightning fast HMR by using Vite as your bundler.'
+  Experience lightning fast HMR by using Vite as your bundler.
-  icon: IconVite
-  ---
   ::

-  ::card
-  ---
+  ::card{icon=IconVue}
+  #title
-  title: Vue 3
+  Vue 3
+  #description
-  description: 'Vue 3 is a solid foundation for your next web app.'
+  Vue 3 is a solid foundation for your next web app.
-  icon: IconVue
-  ---
   ::

-  ::card
-  ---
+  ::card{icon=IconTypeScript}
+  #title
-  title: TypeScript
+  TypeScript
+  #description
-  description: 'Built with native TypeScript and ESM - no extra steps required.'
+  Built with native TypeScript and ESM - no extra steps required.
-  icon: IconTypeScript
-  ---
   ::
 ::